FORMiND-Lab/formind-lab/content/authors/shibo_zhao/_index.md

   - Students
 ---

-Chen Jiongming is a 25th batch undergraduate graduate from the Electrical and Electronic Engineering College of Wenzhou University.
-He will enter the Integrated Circuit College of Southeast University to pursue a master's degree in 2025, and his supervisor is Professor Li Min.
+ShiBo Zhao is a recent graduate from the School of Integrated Circuit Science and Engineering at the University of Electronic Science and Technology of China.
+I will pursue my Master's degree at the School of Integrated Circuits, Southeast University, starting in Fall 2025, under the supervision of Prof. Min Li.

-My research interests include: **Large Language Models**, **Hardware Formal Verification** and **AI4EDA**.
+My research interests broadly encompass **AI-driven Electronic Design Automation** and  **Digital Integrated Circuit Design and Verification**.